sameervitian/dlock/README.md

 }
 ```

-`acquireCh` recieves msg when the lock is acquired, other wise blocks and wait for lock acquisition
+`acquireCh` recieves msg when the lock is acquired, otherwise blocks and wait for lock acquisition and compete with others for the lock

-`releaseCh` recieves msg when the lock which was earlier held is released due to some reason
+`releaseCh` recieves msg when the lock which was earlier acquired is released due to some reason(consul session invalidation etc)

 ##### Destroy Consul Session and Release lock